LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/quick-start-bots.md

 ## Step 4: Expand the capabilities of your bot

 * **[Extended Getting Started tutorial](https://developers.liveperson.com/conversation-builder-tutorials-guides-getting-started.html)**: Expand the capabilities of your bot using intents and integrations.
-Connect your bot to LiveEngage, and learn how to transfer a bot conversation to a live agent.
+Connect your bot to the Conversational Cloud, and learn how to transfer a bot conversation to a live agent.

 * **[Bot templates](https://developers.liveperson.com/conversation-builder-bot-templates-overview.html)**: Reference bots for common use cases including Routing, FAQ, Lead Generation and Order Status.